 I am not a frequent user of the app due to trying to maintain only one app for personal usage.
 My only reason for downloading WeChat was for work purposes solely.
 I use WeChat to check into work, send messages to co-workers & supervisors, message students I work with, and send/receive work-related news updates.
 In the era we live in this non-traditional form of communication seems to be becoming a new norm.
 For my job in particular my work space is in multiple locations and I work with multiple staff in these locations.
 Due to this an easy-to-use communication platform was adopted for work purposes.
 Additionally, the program I work for largely communicates with many Chinese-based Wechat users, which is why WeChat was chosen as the preferred app for usage.

 My experience with each free-calling & messaging app has been different.
 KaoTalk I used majorly as a communication tool for all people I had met in Korea.
 However, by my second year abroad I became an idol user due to increase spam and random invites into group chats with strangers.
 For LINE, I downloaded the app due to news of LINE expanding onto the US market and LINE’s push to appeal to Western-based users.
-Additionally, as mentioned I used LINE to reconnect to some Japanese-speaking friends and my friends overall back in the states.
-I also have been using LINE as my main line of communication with my boyfriend.
+Additionally, as mentioned I used LINE to reconnect to some Japanese-speaking friends and my friends overall back in the states. .
 Finally, there’s WeChat.
 Til this day I am still trying to better grasp some of the different features WeChat offers that I have yet to see on LINE or KaoTalk.
 However, maintaining a separation of personal & work apps I spend way too little time on the WeChat to accurately comment on its features.
 Overall, I would say that among the three apps on my phone LINE has certainly won me over.

 What app is your go-to app among these four on the chart above?
 Which is your fave and why?